tdspora/syngen/README.md

   train_settings:                           # Settings for training process.
 Optional parameter
     epochs: 10                              # Number of epochs if different from the default in the command line options.
 Optional parameter
     drop_null: False                        # Drop rows with NULL values.
 Optional parameter
-    row_limit: None                         # Number of rows to train over.
+    row_limit: null                         # Number of rows to train over.
 A number less than the original table length will randomly subset the specified rows number.
 Optional parameter
     batch_size: 32                          # If specified, the training is split into batches.
 This can save the RAM.
 Optional parameter
     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter